10 Best Dog Friendly Beaches in Wisconsin 2025

 Newport Beach State Park, WI

-This park beach has over 2300 acres of lush greenery.
-Thus, it’s a perfect spot to enjoy backpack camping.
-The far end towards Door Peninsula is called “Dark Sky Park”.
+This park beach has over 2,300 acres of lush greenery, making it a perfect spot for backpack camping.
+The far end towards Door Peninsula is called “Dark Sky Park.”
 It’s popular for stargazing and attracts thousands of visitors.
-Purchasing admission stickers for vehicles is mandatory.
-A license for fishing must be available beforehand.
+Purchasing admission stickers for vehicles is mandatory, and a fishing license must be available beforehand.

 • Beach Hours: 06:00 am to 11:00 pm